GTP is used in LTE networks to carry user data – from GSM/GPRS, UMTS/3G, 4G/LTE and 5G:

 Network evolution through Software upgrade

+In traditional, hardware-oriented network solutions, the deployment of new standards, features and services often requires replacement of hardware, particularly when there are changes to lower layer protocols or when there is a need for increased processing capacity.
 With Virtualisation of the RAN, in which L1/L2 functions are implemented purely through software, the expensive and time- consuming process of hardware replacement can be avoided.
 Furthermore, as capacity requirements grow due to increased traffic demand, generic off-the-shelf compute hardware can be added to the resource pool – a much more cost-effective proposition than swapping older proprietary hardware for newer proprietary hardware.
-The end result is that operators are better able to manage and maximize the
+The end result is that operators are better able to manage and maximize the lifecycle of their hardware, match forecasted growth to CAPEX and reduce overall costs of ownership.

 Adoption of well-developed IT technologies